Boran/webfact-make/README.md

 Webfact-make: Automation for building a Webfactory UI

 The Webfactory provides a UI to interface to the Docker API, allowing operations on containers/images.
 It aims to streamline dev and operations for Drupal websites.
-See also https://github.com/Boran/webfact
+See also https://github.com/Boran/webfact.

+Containers can also managed on a Mesos cluster via Marathon and bamboo (experimental).

 The Webfactory consists of several modules: webfact (main logic), webfact_content_types (features/views), webfact-make (build/install), webfact_theme (styling), webfactapi (optional remote control).